 – 382 Nathan Road, Yau Ma Tei, Kowloon (Tel.
 2780 0981)

 - Start practicing NOW!
-Walk at least once a week for a minimum of 4-6 hours (about 15-25 km).
-Plan a schedule with your teammates and stick to it!
-However, if weather conditions are unfavourable (e.g. rain, thunderstorm or high temperatures with high humidity) on the day of your practice session, you should consider changing the route or even suspending practice.
-Since the rules require that team members stay together along the trail, it is advisable to train all members to walk at a similar speed.
+Walk at least once a week for a minimum of four to six hours (about 15-25km).
+Plan a schedule with your teammates and stick to it.
+However, if weather conditions are unfavourable (e.g. rain, thunderstorms, or high temperatures coupled with high humidity) on the day of your training session, you should consider changing the route or even suspending practice.
+Since the rules require that team members stay together along the trail, it is advisable that all members practice walking at a similar speed.

-- You are recommended to increase the distance and/or time of your walks slightly every time you practise.
+- You are recommended to increase the distance and / or time of your walks slightly every time you practice.
 All walks should include some hill work and rough cross-country sections.
-Please also bear in mind that a large part of the trail is on concrete paths or roads, so you will also need to train on hard surfaces.
+Please also bear in mind that a large part of the trail is on concrete paths or roads and so you will also need to train on hard surfaces.
 By the end of the training period, you should be comfortable with walking continuously for 10-11 hours without difficulty.

-- As part of your training, choose a weekend to practise night walking.
-Distances, terrain and direction are all very different in the dark, and walking on rough ground while using a torchlight is a skill that needs to be practised.
-Estimate which sections of the trail you will be walking at night and practise them.
+- As part of your training, choose a weekend to practice night hiking.
+Distance, terrain, and direction can feel very different in the dark, and walking on rough terrain while using a torch is a skill that needs to be practiced.
+Predict which sections of the trail you will be walking at night and choose them to practice night hiking.

-- If support members or friends join any of your practices, be sure they are sufficiently prepared as well to ensure everyone’s safety and they can also enjoy the walk.
+- If support members or friends join any of your practices, be sure that they are sufficiently prepared as well to ensure their safety and that they can enjoy the walk.

-- As the event draws near, perhaps the last two weeks, try walking about 8-10 hours on both Saturdays and Sundays.
-This will help you get accustomed to walking when you are feeling stiff and tired.
-However, remember to allow your muscles to relax during the two weeks before the event.
+- As the event draws near, perhaps prior to the last two weeks before the event, try walking about 8-10 hours over two consecutive This will help you get accustomed to walking when you are feeling stiff and tired.
+However, remember to allow your muscles to relax two weeks before the event.

 - Tired muscles start to stiffen after long rests.
 Shorter, more frequent stops are more advisable during the event.